SpiralDevelopment/Bitmex-to-Telegram/README.md

 # Bitmex-to-Telegram
-> Manage your Bitmex account using the Telegram bot
+> Manage your Bitmex account using the Private Telegram bot

 ## Configuration